finalwebsites/subscription-tools/readme.txt

 Email marketing is still one of the best ways to drive traffic to your website.
 You can use this WordPress plugin to add a newsletter subscription form below your blog, right in your articles or on other places using the widget or shortcode.
 The Ajax technology takes care about that visitor doesn't have to leave your website while the form data gets submitted.

 *To use this plugin, you need access to a Sendy application.
-You can host the application by your self or maybe you can het an account from someone else.*
+You can host the application by your self or maybe you can get an account from someone else.*

 = These are the features: =